 The author of the proposal should be added to the list of contributing authors of the CF convention.

-All versions of the standard and conformance document should be kept available online, with their trac tickets and a history of changes.
+All versions of the standard and conformance document should be kept available online, with their github issues and a history of changes.